-I got few months ago keyboard for the Microprofessor III (MPF-III) among other Apple II pieces and the original owner, or actually he’s son.
-We thought obiously he’s father also had the MPF-III somewhere.
-But, now he actually found clone of it, “BOSS-1”.
-It’s basicly somekind of clone of the MPF-III so far i can tell.
+I got few months ago keyboard for the Micro-Professor III (MPF-III) among other Apple II pieces and the original owner, or actually his son.
+We thought obiously his father also had the MPF-III somewhere.
+But, now he actually found another clone, “BOSS-1”.
+It’s clone that used the same keyboard as the MPF-III.
 So i picked these Apple II-releated parts:

 -BOSS-1 (“TYPE C”)

 -Z80 processor – as the seller had bunch of processors available i added the Z80 to the empty slot.

 -“Bridge Challenger” (Personal Software, Casette) Apple II plus 16k.
 Incomplete.
 Box cover missing.